EPPS21: A global QCD analysis of nuclear PDFs

 \section{Observables}

-The observables we include in the analysis are chosen such that theoretical uncertainties from higher-order perturbative corrections and from the choice of the proton baseline PDFs are kept as small as possible.
+The observables we include in the analysis are chosen such that theoretical uncertainties from higher-order perturbative corrections, non-perturbative fragmentation functions (applied in the case of inclusive pion and D-meson production) and from the choice of the proton baseline PDFs are kept as small as possible.
 In practice, this means e.g. taking ratios of cross sections between different collision systems.
 Also, observables where final-state nuclear effects could be sizable --- e.g. quarkonia hadroproduction --- are not included.
 In Fig.~\ref{fig:xQ} we sketch the $x$ and $Q^2$ regions probed by the data that are included in the present analysis.